Industry News has moved to sbcacomponents.com. To view the most recent Industry News articles, visit sbcacomponents.com.

-Associated Builders and Contractors reports that its Construction Backlog Indicator rebounded modestly to 7.3 months in December, an increase of 0.1 months from November’s reading, according to an ABC member survey conducted from Dec.
-18 to Jan.
-5.
+The Associated Builders and Contractors Construction Backlog Indicator rose to 8.2 months in February, according to an ABC member survey conducted from Feb.
+22 to March 3.

 Today, Ivory Innovations announced the finalists for the 2021 Ivory Prize for Housing Affordability.

 With steady headlines of acquisitions of LBM dealers and distributors, industry consolidation is a hot topic among our readers.

 The House of Representatives approved the Protecting the Right to Organize Act late Tuesday night, on a 225-206 vote that saw five Republicans joining Democrats in favor.

 If any first-time home buyers were on the fence about taking a more traditional starter home path to homeownership in 2020, the Covid-19 pandemic brought into focus the way they viewed homes and what they really wanted for a dream home.

 Analysts from John Burns Real Estate Consulting shared their forecasts and analysis for the housing market and building products sales — including a review of hot spots in housing.

 Despite massive coronavirus-induced layoffs over the past 12 months, construction employees are becoming harder to find and more expensive, a new report found.